gmail storagestorage cleanupgmail filters

 Filter 5: Clear Social Media Notification Buildup

-Why it works: Social media notifications often include profile pictures, event images, and other graphics that add up over time.
+Why it works: Social notifications carry profile pictures, event images, and other graphics that quietly stack up.

-Storage savings: Usually 500MB-2GB, depending on your social media activity.
+Storage savings: Usually 500MB-2GB, depending on how active you are.

 Filter 6: Remove Newsletter Archive Bloat

-Why it works: Newsletters often contain high-quality images, infographics, and embedded media that consume significant space.
+Why it works: Newsletters love high-quality images, infographics, and embedded media, and all of it takes up space.

 Alternative approach: list:* older_than:6m to catch mailing list emails.